AI-generated art cannot receive copyrights, US court says

 Thaler has also applied for DABUS-generated patents in other countries including the United Kingdom, South Africa, Australia and Saudi Arabia with limited success.

-Thaler's attorney Ryan Abbott said on Monday that he and his client strongly disagree with the decision and will appeal.
-The Copyright Office did not immediately respond to a request for comment on Monday.
+Thaler's attorney, Ryan Abbott, on Monday said that he and his client strongly disagree with the decision and will appeal.
+The Copyright Office in a statement on Monday said it "believes the court reached the correct result."

 Several pending lawsuits have also been filed over the use of copyrighted works to train generative AI without permission.